Contributed by Emily Moore

 11. Crypto Trading

 Blockchain technology courses through the DNA of cryptocurrency, and the market for cryptocurrencies of different kinds continues to balloon year on year.
 Blockchain technology investment is a multibillion-dollar business, and there are several reasons why cryptocurrencies are still popular among adventurous investors.
 Thanks to blockchain technology, the story of crypto may only have just begun.

-- Gemini: This digital asset exchange service offers secure trading and storage for cryptos like Ethereum and Bitcoin.
+- Gemini: This digital asset exchange service offers secure trading and storage for cryptocurrencies like Bitcoin and Ethereum.

 - eToro: The massively popular investment platform started as a crypto exchange but now offers all kinds of investment markets.